OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 Typically when the customer opens up an Excel document from your web site, they will expect the document to already contain some data from the web site.
 There are a couple of ways to write data into the document.

-- Use the OOXML SDK to write the data.
+- **Use the OOXML SDK to write the data**.
 You can use the SDK to directly write any data into the document.
 This approach is useful if you want the data to be available the instant the document is opened.
-- Pass a custom query property to your Office add-in.
+- **Pass a custom query property to your Office add-in**.
 When you generate the document, you embed a custom property for the Office add-in that contains a query string that retrieves all the required data.
 When your add-in opens, it retrieves the query, runs the query, and uses the Office JS API to insert the result of the query into the document.

 ### Working with the OOXML SDK